Embassy of Austria, Washington, D.C.

-The Ambassador of Austria to the United States is Dr. Petra Schneebauer, who took office in March 2023.
+The Ambassador of Austria to the United States is Petra Schneebauer, who took office in March 2023.

-Austria's former embassy on Massachusetts Avenue was sold in 1993, and is now the embassy of Croatia.
+Austria's former embassy on Massachusetts Avenue was sold in 1993, and is now the Embassy of Croatia.

 Services

-The chancery building is home to the ambassador's office, the consular section as well as the embassy's economic and political departments.
+The chancery building is home to the ambassador's office, the consular section, the embassy's economic and political departments, and the following offices:

-In addition, the following offices are located within the building: